 All submitted manuscripts should be original, unpublished, and not under consideration for publication elsewhere at the time of submitting to the International Journal of Critical Indigenous Studies.
 All manuscripts that are deemed suitable for review undergo a double-blind peer review process by at least two reviewers with academic expertise in the relevant subject area.
 Please note that the International Journal of Critical Indigenous Studies now uses iThenticate which is plagiarism detection software (should the reviewers and/or editorial team have concerns about the original content).

 Please refer to the submission preparation checklist prior to submitting your manuscript for consideration.
 The Editors reserve the right to return manuscripts to authors where they exceed this word limit and/or where the submission preparation checklist (1-7) are not followed.
+Please also note that production decisions are made by the Editors.
+Decisions are final and not subject to review or appeal.

 Reminder - Each manuscript must be accompanied by an email stating that it has not been published previously and that it has not and will not be sent for consideration by another journal while submitted to the International Journal of Critical Indigenous Studies.